CloudBindle/youxia/README.md

 There are also two parameters that can be used to deploy a minimum number of on-demand instances (--max-on-demand) and cap the number of on-demand instances (--min-on-demand).

 It is also possible to specify a mix of instance types instead of `--total-nodes-num`.
 For example, the following JSON will result in 4 m1.small instances, 2 m1.xlarge, and 4 t1.micro.
+This should be stored in a file that is referenced using the `--instance-types` argument, as `--instance-types instance-types.json`:

 	{
 	"m1.small":4,